-Making his return from an Achilles injury; Dan Marino of the Miami Dolphins lights up the New England Patriots, passing for 473 yards with five touchdowns as Miami wins the game 39-35 at Joe Robbie Stadium.
-Former Patriot, Irving Fryer is also key to the Dolphins victory as catching five passes for 211 yards, with three touchdowns, including the go-ahead score in the fourth quarter.
+Making his return from an Achilles injury, Dan Marino of the Miami Dolphins lights up the New England Patriots, passing for 473 yards with five touchdowns as Miami wins the game 39-35 at Joe Robbie Stadium.
+Former Patriot Irving Fryer is also key to the Dolphins' victory, catching five passes for 211 yards, with three touchdowns, including the go-ahead score in the fourth quarter.

-The Dolphins moved the ball well on their first drive but lost the ball when Terry Kirby fumbled on the Patriots 39-yard line.
-The Patriots meanwhile took the ensuing possession and scored on a one-yard run by Kevin Turner.
-The Dolphins again drove into New England territory, but Marino was picked off Dwayne Sabb at the end zone.
+The Dolphins moved the ball well on their first drive but lost it when Terry Kirby fumbled on the Patriots 39-yard line.
+The Patriots, meanwhile, took the ensuing possession and scored on a one-yard run by Kevin Turner.
+The Patriots would quickly answer as Drew Bledsoe connected with Ben Coates on a two-yard touchdown pass.
 The Dolphins continued to look out of sync until Troy Vincent intercepted Bledsoe in the red zone.
-Dan Marino with the ball back late in the second quarter, took full advantage connecting with Mark Ingram on a 64-yard field goal to tie the game.
-The Patriots would quickly answer, as Drew Bledsoe connected with Ben Coates on a two-yard touchdown pass.
-The Dolphins would drive down and get a Pete Stoyanovich 42-yard field goal at the end of the half to go to the locker down 14-10.
+With the ball back late in the second quarter, Dan Marino took full advantage of connecting with Mark Ingram on a 64-yard field goal to tie the game.
+The Dolphins again drove into New England territory, but Dwayne Sabb picked off Marino at the end zone.
+At the end of the half, the Dolphins would drive down and get a Pete Stoyanovich 42-yard field goal to go to the locker down 14-10.

 With time was running out in the third quarter, things began to turn in the Dolphins favor.
-Dan Marino would connect with Irving Fryer on a 54-yard touchdown pass to again cut the deficit to three points.
-On the next series, the Dolphins defense forced a Bledsoe fumble, setting up Marino to give Miami the lead, which he did on a 50-yard touchdown pass to Fryer on the first play of the fourth quarter.
-Drew Bledsoe showing the poise of a veteran answered right back connecting with Ray Crittenden on a 23-yard touchdown pass.
+Dan Marino would connect with Irving Fryer on a 54-yard touchdown pass to cut the deficit to three points again.
+The Dolphins defense forced a Bledsoe fumble in the next series, setting up Marino to give Miami the lead, which he did on a 50-yard touchdown pass to Fryer on the first play of the fourth quarter.
+Drew Bledsoe showing the poise of a veteran, answered right back, connecting with Ray Crittenden on a 23-yard touchdown pass.
 After each team punted on their next possession, the Dolphins again took the lead, with Marino and Fryer connecting on a third touchdown hook up from 35 yards with just over seven minutes left.
 The Patriots were driving again, but a crucial Ben Coates fumble at midfield stalled their momentum.

 The Dolphins would go on to win the game 39-35.
 Dan Marino completed 23 of 42 passes for 73 yards with five touchdowns.
 Drew Bledsoe meanwhile completed 32 of 51 passes for 421yards with four scores.
 Irving Fryer was the Dolphins leading receiver with five catches for 211 yards, scoring three touchdowns.
 Ben Coates was the Pats leading pass catcher with eight receptions for 161 yards with two touchdowns.